 Get a T-shirt, book, or Hat with a CaNORML Membership by visiting the CalNORML store, or see the links below.

-- Stop unwarranted use of urine testing for marijuana on the job and for pain patients.
+- Stop unwarranted use of urine testing for marijuana on the job and for pain patients and mothers.

 - Encourage licensing of small businesses, nonprofits, and agricultural co-ops so as to discourage monopolization and ownership concentration by large-scale, big-money interests

-- Remove cannabis from the state list of controlled substances, and
+- Remove cannabis from the state list of controlled substances.

 History and Accomplishments

 California NORML was originally founded as Amorphia, which organized the 1972 California Marijuana Initiative, Prop.
 19. The initiative, which would have repealed laws against adult use, possession and cultivation of marijuana, received 33% of the vote.
 Amorphia became the California branch of the National Organization for the Reform of Marijuana Laws in 1974.